BillyDM/slice_ring_buf/README.md

 [![Crates.io](https://img.shields.io/crates/v/slice_ring_buf.svg)](https://crates.io/crates/slice_ring_buf)
 [![License](https://img.shields.io/crates/l/slice_ring_buf.svg)](https://github.com/BillyDM/slice_ring_buf/blob/master/LICENSE)

-A fast ring buffer implementation written in Rust.
+A fast ring buffer implementation written in Rust, optimized for working with slices.
 Copies/reads with slices are implemented with memcpy.

 This crate has no consumer/producer logic, and is meant to be used as a raw data structure or a base for other data structures.